Jeeeeeeremy/termProject/README.md

 The project designed a diesease monitering plaform.
 There are 4 enterprises (Population, hospital, CDC, government), 8 organizations, and 10 roles.
 MySQL database is used in this project.
+**background**

+hospital:

+It has a CDC department who can report the suspicious cases to CDC and they can see the status of each report.

+CDC: can accept or ignore the report from hospitals, see the list of reported cases including detailed informations like disease, diagnosis, treatment and userid.
+Then CDC admin can choose to report the issue to government, generate a warning based on existed cases.
+In this step, the admin will receive an email.